Frequently Asked Questions

 Can I pay the registration costs in my currency?

-Are there fee waivers or scholarships available?
+Are there fee waivers, financial aid, or scholarships available?

 Is it possible to cover the costs for a group/class of students?